 Examples of Rapid Response engagement include: protesting an abortion advocate speaking on campus; counter programming for a “Real Sex Week” on campus; organizing and participating in rallies to support pro-life leaders, clinics, and legislation.

 The pillar of Supportive Services aims to provide resources directly to those targeted and affected by abortion, so that students can choose life for their children and pursue a hopeful future for their families.
-Students for Life works with our campus groups and leaders to launch projects that address the real needs of pregnant and parenting students as well as actively promote local life-affirming organizations (e.g. pregnancy resource centers, adoption agencies, maternity homes) in their communities on their campus.
+Students for Life works with our campus groups and leaders to launch projects that address the real needs of pregnant and parenting students as well as actively promote local life-affirming organizations (e.g. pregnancy help organizations, adoption agencies, maternity homes) in their communities on their campus.

 Examples of Students for Life groups participating in the Supportive Services pillar are: changing campus policies to help pregnant and parenting students choose life; referring students to life-affirming resources and pregnancy help organizations in their community; offering to drive pregnant students to appointments; hosting a baby shower for a pregnant student; starting a scholarship fund for pregnant and parenting students; advertising on campus for the local pregnancy help organizations; organizing donation drives.